ali-raheem/vraytracer/README.md

 # vRayTracer

-Simple raytracer in [vlang](https://vlang.io), learning the language as I go along so plenty of poor design choices, some for educational purposes..
+Simple raytracer in [vlang](https://vlang.io), learning the language as I go along so plenty of poor design choices, some for educational purposes.
 Based on [Ray Tracing in One Weekend](https://github.com/RayTracing/raytracinginoneweekend).

 ### Current output